 - 22.1 Complete Agreement With Waiver of Bargaining.
 This Agreement shall represent the complete Agreement between the Union and the Employer.
 The parties acknowledge that during the negotiations which resulted in this Agreement, each had the unlimited right and opportunity to make requests and proposals with respect to any subject or matter not removed by law from the area of collective bargaining, and that the complete understandings and agreements arrived at by the parties after the exercise of that right and opportunity are set forth in this Agreement.
-Therefore, the Employer and the Union, for the life of this Agreement, each voluntarily and unqualifiedly waives the right, and each agrees that the other shall not be obligated to bargain collectively with respect to any subject or matter referred to or covered in this Agreement. - 22.2 Except as herein provided this Agreement shall be effective as of January 1, 2013, and shall continue in full force and effect through December 31, 2015, and thereafter until modified or amended by mutual agreement of the parties.
-Either party desiring to amend or modify this Agreement shall notify the other in writing so as to comply with the provisions of the Public Employment Labor Relations Act of 1984. - 22.3 This constitutes a tentative agreement between the parties which will be recommended by the Director of Labor Relations, but is subject to the approval of the Administration of the City, the City Council and is also subject to the ratification by the Union.
+Therefore, the Employer and the Union, for the life of this Agreement, each voluntarily and unqualifiedly waives the right, and each agrees that the other shall not be obligated to bargain collectively with respect to any subject or matter referred to or covered in this Agreement. - 22.2 Except as herein provided this Agreement shall be effective as of January 1, 2018, and shall continue in full force and effect through December 31, 2020, and thereafter until modified or amended by mutual agreement of the parties.
+Either party desiring to amend or modify this Agreement shall notify the other in writing so as to comply with the provisions of the Public Employment Labor Relations Act of 1984.